 - Interpret the event as a problem.

-- Decide on how to intervene - direct, distract, delegate - and take action!
+- Decide how to intervene: direct, distract, delegate, take action.

 The 3D’s of Bystander Intervention